 Dr. Hruza is adjunct professor of dermatology at St. Louis University.
 He received his medical degree from New York University, MBA from Washington University and completed his dermatology residency at New York University Medical Center followed by a laser surgery fellowship at Harvard Medical School and a Mohs and dermatologic surgery fellowship at the University of Wisconsin-Madison.
 Before his current position he was an associate professor of dermatology, surgery and otolaryngology and director of dermatologic surgery training at Washington University in St. Louis.
 He has trained 21 Mohs surgery fellows.

-He currently serves on the ASLMS Board of Directors and as Chair of the MSMA Council and President-elect of the AAD.
-He has contributed more than 150 publications to the medical literature including five textbooks on laser and dermatologic surgery and has lectured on 4 continents on laser and dermatologic surgery.
+He currently serves on the ASLMS Board of Directors, as President-elect of the MSMA and President of the AAD.
+He has contributed more than 160 publications to the medical literature including five textbooks on laser and dermatologic surgery and has lectured on 4 continents on laser and dermatologic surgery.